hmchen47/DataScience/ML/MLNN-Hinton/a03-Optimization.md

   + loss surface: minimize the prediction error of the network
   + interested in finding the global minimum on this loss surface

-+ Multiple problem on neural network training
++ Multiple problems on neural network training
   + What is a reasonable learning rate to use?
     + small learning rate: long to converge
     + large learning rate: not converge